 - How to successfully draw a balanced, well-proportioned fashion figure.

-- How to draw a designer’s sketch using a live model.
+- How to draw a designer’s sketch.

 - How to represent human anatomy, garment shapes, fabric draping and types, textures, pattern and line quality in your drawings.